FLAVIYO/FLAVIYO/README.md

 <img align="center" alt="Coding" width="100%" height="50%" src="profile.jpg">

 <p>
-                    A recent graduate with skills in full stack development and with a deep understanding of
+                    A Strong CraftsMan with skills in full stack development, Mobile development and with a deep understanding of
                     DevOps culture, which makes me a valuable asset in today's digital landscape.
 AM an individual who is